-Fourches, Asturias, Feuilles, or Olympiade, are as many lines that make it possible to realize pieces made to measure, declined in different formats and finishes.
+Fourches, Asturias, Feuilles, or Olympiade, are as many lines in wrought iron that make it possible to realize pieces made to measure, declined in different formats and finishes.

 Today, their sucess with collectors has asserted itself, with some results in auction houses reaching impressive highs, like a forged iron mirror, sold at Sothebys for over 103,000 euros.

 Mr Pierre Basse, an exceptional craftsman.

 At the age of 19, Pierre Basse began working with Diego Giacometti, who became both his mentor and friend.
 Over the years, a very strong bond united these two discreet personalities, a mixture of Pierre Basse's admiration for the older Diego Giacometti who in return had total confidence in the younger Pierre Basse.